Bengaluru will soon become a museum hub for technology, startups and innovation - ExBulletin

 There have been many technological advances in the last few years and not many museums have appeared since then.
 There is an opportunity to use them to make this museum more experiential and immersive than ever before, he said. say.

-While conceptualizing it, Prakash says many people have voiced their support, from Karnataka Chief Minister Basavaraj Bommai to Infosys co-founder KrisGopalakrishnan.
+While conceptualizing it, Prakash said many others have voiced their support, from Karnataka Chief Minister Basavaraj Bommai to Infosys co-founder KrisGopalakrishnan.

 Endorsing Bengaluru Other new museums have also found a range of supporters among corporations, foundations and generous individuals, some of whom have endorsed multiple initiatives.
 He supports museums and, along with Biocon founder Kiran Mazumdar Shaw and philanthropist Rohini Nilekani, donated $510 million to Science Gallery Bengaluru.
 This is comparable to a grant from the Karnataka government, which donates land and covers part of the operating costs.